aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

 \-reckless                : Upload data to database even if study protocol is
                            not defined or violated

-\-globLocation            : Loosen the validity check of the tarchive allowing
-                           for the possibility that the tarchive was moved to a different directory

 \-keeptmp                 : Keep temporary directory.
 Make sense if have
                            infinite space on your server